 Introduction

-As previously discussed in part 1 of this article (Mechanical analysis of belt conveyors: how important is it? - Part 1), belt conveyors (BCTs) are uninterrupted material transportation devices made up of a continuous belt that moves on rollers and drums, helping to ensure efficient transportation.
-These assets are made up of various mechanical elements, such as the drive and tensioning systems.
+As discussed earlier in Part 1 of this article (Mechanical Analysis of Belt Conveyors: Why Is It Important? – Part 1), belt conveyors (BCs) are equipment used for the continuous transport of materials, consisting of a continuous belt that moves over rollers and drums, contributing to transport efficiency.
+Furthermore, these assets are composed of various mechanical elements, such as drive and tensioning systems.

 In addition to the points covered in the first part of the article, the mechanical analysis of conveyors aims to evaluate the mechanical components of the drive system and the stretching system, as well as the impact, load and return rollers.
 This article presents some of the checks carried out by Kot on these items.